-When defining a <bean> in Spring, we can also declare a scope for the bean.
+Ans: When defining an in Spring, we can also declare a scope for the bean.
 It can be defined through the scope attribute in the bean definition.
-For example, when Spring has to produce a new bean instance each time one is needed, the bean’sscope attribute to be prototype.
-On the other hand, when the same instance of a bean must be returned by Spring every time it is needed, the the bean scope attribute must be set to singleton.
+For example, when Spring has to produce a new bean instance each time one is needed, the bean’s scope attribute to be a prototype.
+On the other hand, when the same instance of a bean must be returned by Spring every time it is needed, the bean scope attribute must be set to a singleton.

-Q. Explain the bean scopes supported by Spring
+Q25) Explain the bean scopes supported by Spring?

-- Inrequest scope, a bean is defined to an HTTP request.
+- In request scope, a bean is defined as an HTTP request.
 This scope is valid only in a web-aware Spring ApplicationContext.

-- Inglobal-session scope, a bean definition is scoped to a global HTTP session.
+- In the global-session scope, a bean definition is scoped to a global HTTP session.
 This is also a case used in a web-aware Spring ApplicationContext.

 The default scope of a Spring Bean is Singleton.

-No, singleton beans are not thread-safe in Spring framework.
+Ans: No, singleton beans are not thread-safe in the Spring framework.

 - The spring container finds the bean’s definition from the XML file and instantiates the bean.